Heterotic flux backgrounds and their IIA duals: Some potential IIA duals of heterotic flux vacua

 We end our discussion of flux vacua and their duals with a comment on T-duality.
 Heterotic compactifications on principal $T^n$ bundles admit a rich structure of T-dual orbits, which include physically equivalent vacua with topologically different backgrounds.
 For instance, it is possible to ``trade'' a fibered torus direction for an abelian instanton embedded in the gauge group~\cite{Evslin:2008zm}.

 Despite this large equivalence, it is important to keep in mind that there are non-trivial restrictions on possible T-dual pairs.
 For instance, consider the T-duality orbit of a $T^2\times\KT$ compactification.
-The perturbative gauge symmetry of the resulting four-dimensional vacuum necessarily includes a $\GU(1)^3$ symmetry.
-Since T-duality is a symmetry of the conformal field theory, every vacuum on the T-duality orbit will also contain the $\GU(1)^3$ factor.
-So, in particular, any heterotic flux vacuum without a $\GU(1)^3$ factor in its classical gauge group cannot be on the T-duality orbit of a theory given by a trivial fibration.
-Of course theories can still be connected by motion in the moduli space; however, that goes beyond considerations of T-duality orbits.
+The perturbative gauge symmetry of the resulting four-dimensional vacuum necessarily has rank $r\ge 3$.
+Since T-duality is a symmetry of the conformal field theory, every compactification on the T-duality orbit will have the same gauge group.
+So, a heterotic flux vacuum with $r < 3$ cannot be on a T-duality orbit of a theory with a trivial fibration.
+Of course theories can still be related by motion in the moduli space; however, that goes beyond considerations of T-duality orbits.